 As reported earlier, schedule risk is inherent in the overall Florida PALM wave approach that requires a large and diverse organization to align to implement a broad scope of business functionality in multiple phases/waves some of which need to be executed in parallel.
-The waves are designed to limit the amount of change introduced at one time.
-However, the approach makes the Project and the State dependent on the prolonged use of the FLAIR system and requires FLAIR to be modified to facilitate business processing using a hybrid of FLAIR/Florida PALM between the implementation of Central Wave and the completion of Departmental Wave.
+This topic is presented in detail in Project Risks Section 2.1 of this report.